The-AI-Alliance/microsite-template/README-instructions.md

 ### 8. Create or associate a _Project_ dashboard to track your work.
 (Optional)

 This step is optional; do it if you want to use a _dashboard_ to manage your issues backlog.
-Any repos created under one of the existing focus areas/work groups will have a default dashboard assignment.
-The alternative is to just use that one.
-Or, you can search for references to "dashboard" in the website and delete them, relying instead on the issues list in GitHub.
+You can browse the [list of current projects](https://github.com/orgs/The-AI-Alliance/projects) and pick one or create a new one.
+If you don't want to use a dashboard, then search the `*.markdown` files for references to a "dashboard" and delete them, relying instead on the issues list in GitHub.

-> [!NOTE]
-> By default, your repo will be associated with the default project dashboard for the focus area you specified.

-Click the _Project_ tab in the repo GitHub page and then either 1) click the _+ New project+_ button or 2) click the _Link a project_ button.
+To associate a project, click the _Project_ tab in the repo GitHub page and then either 1) click the _+ New project+_ button or 2) click the _Link a project_ button.

-1. Define a new project name.
+1. Define a new project name (if appropriate).
 See there other [projects already defined](https://github.com/orgs/The-AI-Alliance/projects) for naming ideas.
+Or,
 2. Find the existing project you want to associate with the repo.
 Using an existing project is sometimes preferable for grouping related projects into one view.
 Consider creating a custom label for the issues associated with the new repo.
 In either case, note the project dashboard URL; you'll need it for the next step.

 At this time, the project number `N` is used in the following places: